 "The views and opinions expressed by Kristoff in the film that all meneat their own boogers are solely his own and do not necessarily reflect the views or opinions of The Walt Disney Company or the filmmakers.
 Neither The Walt Disney Company nor the filmmakers make any representation of the accuracy of any such views and opinions."

-"More Than Just a Spare" has Anna struggle to properly express her frustrations with being held in lower regard than then-future queen, Elsa.
+"More Than Just the Spare", the song that later became "For the First Time In Forever," has Anna struggle to properly express her frustrations with being held in lower regard than then-future queen, Elsa.
 First, she calls herself "the extra button on a coat" which "...wants to fly," before she remembers that buttons can't fly.
 Next, she compares herself to "a rusty horseshoe" that never gets tried on by the horse.
 Finally, she refers to herself as, "a girl who's bad at metaphors."

 Both "Frozen Unthawed" and "Frozen: Global Meltdown" take a scene with Anna talking to Hans, and redub her audio with a line from Die Hard, in which John McClane taunts Hans Gruber.
 The same scene appears both times, but with a different taunt in the sequel.